Princeton-CDH/cdh-ansible/README.md

 ## Replication

-Copying production data from production to qa can be done for some projects using a special replication playbook.
+Copying production data from production to staging can be done for some projects using a special replication playbook.
 It is defined with multiple hosts, but for typical use you should limit to the host group you want to replicate, e.g.: